 Councillor, Auckland Council

-Since then she has served as Chair on a range of committees including the Healthy City Committee, Environmental Management, City Development, Community and Public Health Committee.
-She was Deputy Mayor to Sir Bob Harvey from 2007 until 2016.
+Since then she has served as Chair on a range of committees including Healthy City, Environmental Management, City Development, and Community & Public Health.
+She was Deputy Mayor to Sir Bob Harvey from 2007 until 2010.
+Following amalgamation, she served two terms as Deputy Mayor to Len Brown and successfully led the Unitary Plan process.

 She has been instrumental in helping build the West, and understands the area and people.
 Penny has strong links with her community and cares passionately about the Auckland region.
 She served two terms on the Waitemata District Health Board, is currently a Director of West Auckland Trust Services and an elected member of the Waitakere Licensing Trusts. .